 SOW ANOTHER CROP OF PEAS right now for fall harvest (and perhaps freezing for offseason use).
 Shelled peas from the freezer really make risotto in January taste like summer.

-STRAWBERRY BEDS may appreciate renovation now, if you didn’t get it done last month.
+STRAWBERRY BEDS may appreciate renovation, if you didn’t get it done last month.

 KEEP ASPARAGUS well weeded.
 Let asparagus ferns grow till frost to feed the underlying crowns.